Tories face outrage over Covid lockdown party video

 Ms Carney said that the detail about the honours “is really rubbing salt in the wound”.

 She aded: “How dare he be allowed to do that?
 I’m sure there are people on there who are worthy and should be honoured but do they really want to be honoured on his list?
-It’s tainted with blood.””
+It’s tainted with blood.”

 Michael Gove, the housing secretary, apologised for the party on Sunday, callling it “indefensible”.
 He told the BBC the footage was “terrible” and would leave people feeling “extremely angry”.